Skip to main content

 Report (month and year of publication) Responsible bureau Response from the responsible bureau or other relevant information

-• Furthermore, licensed estate agents need to comply with the relevant guidelines issued by the EAA, including the requirements concerning due diligence and record keeping, in handling the sale of uncompleted properties situated outside Hong Kong.
+Furthermore, licensed estate agents need to comply with the relevant guidelines issued by the EAA, including the requirements concerning due diligence and record keeping, in handling the sale of uncompleted properties situated outside Hong Kong.
+In end 2023, the EAA enhanced the guidelines, in particular by adding requirements in the areas of issuing advertisements and providing property information, with a view to further promoting the professionalism of licensed estate agents and offering better protection to consumers.
+The new guidelines took effect on 1 July 2024.
 As licensed estate agents are regulated by the EAA, consumers who appoint licensed estate agents to purchase non-local properties enjoy better protection.
 The EAA has been advising the public the above information through various channels.

-69 Civil Liability for unsafe products (February 1998) Commerce and Economic Development Bureau Government response
+68 Civil Liability for unsafe products (February 1998) Commerce and Economic Development Bureau

 (November 2010)